 Plague and the Medieval Triumph of Death, Palazzo Abatellis, Palermo

-By Patrick Hunt -Â Plague in the Middle Ages was a constant specter of death for much of the population for centuries, especially in the Mediterranean where ports were the point of entry for plagues in many kingdoms.
-Sicily was no exception, one of the first places where the […]
+By Patrick Hunt Plague in the Middle Ages was a constant specter of death for much of the population for centuries, especially in the Mediterranean where ports were the point of entry for plagues in many kingdoms.
+Sicily was no exception, in fact it was one of the first places […]

 Africa’s Great Zimbabwe

-By Patrick Hunt -Â The Great Zimbabwe ruins in Zimbabwe form what is probably the greatest African monument ever, impressive in the high granite walls of the Great Enclosure towering up to 36 feet high and length of walls extending over 820 feet.
+By Patrick Hunt – The Great Zimbabwe ruins in Zimbabwe form what is probably the greatest African monument ever, impressive in the high granite walls of the Great Enclosure towering up to 36 feet high and length of walls extending over 820 feet.
 This site’s importance is such that the […]

-Archaeology in the Petén: The Early Classic Maya Site of Holmul in Guatemala
+Archaeology in the Peten: The Early Classic Maya Site of Holmul in Guatemala

 by Brianna Rego Although I was born in Guatemala, I moved to Idaho when I was 5.
-My early-childhood memories are filled with larger than life books of Maya pyramids, dog-eared copies of Incidents of Travel in Yucatán, and parental controlled expeditions with my brothers through the vines and jungles surrounding […]
+My early-childhood memories are filled with larger than life books of Maya pyramids, dog-eared copies of Incidents of Travel in Yucatán, and parental controlled expeditions with my brothers through the vines and jungles […]

 Thinking in planetary time scales: How modern technology helps us understand ancient episodes of climate change